danboid/ALEZ/README.md

 If ALEZ abruptly 'completes' near the start of the install, it could be that it failed to import the key for the archzfs repo because the archlinux-keyring PGP signatures package included on the iso is outdated.
 Rather than waiting for a new ISO to be uploaded you can follow the instructions in create-alez-iso.txt to create an updated ISO.

-Installing under virt-manager 1.x / qemu
+Running ALEZ under virt-manager / qemu
 ----------------------------------------

-GRUB fails to install under VMs created using the virt-manager 1.x defaults.
-If you wish to run ALEZ under virt-manager 1.x or qemu, modify the VMs CPU settings to enable 'Copy host CPU configuration' mode.
+GRUB fails to install under VMs created using the virt-manager defaults because it defaults to using an IDE disk bus.
+Change your VM disk bus to SATA before running the installer.